 Base - Skip your turn and analyze the situation.
-Next turn, roll with advantage, and gain +1 to the roll.
-Can not be stacked.
+Next turn, gain +3 to your roll or do +2 additional damage or healing.
+Cannot stack with itself.

 Empowered - Skip your turn and analyze the situation.
-Next turn, roll with advantage, and gain +3 to the roll.
+Next turn, roll with advantage, and gain +3 to the roll and do +2 Damage.
 Can not be stacked.

 Base - Every 2 points of health lost reduce your critical threshold by 1.